wenbobao/PPiOS-Rename/README.md

 ### Obfuscating Static Libraries

 Static libraries cannot be directly processed by *PPiOS-Rename*, but it is possible to work around the technical issue preventing direct processing.
+Although the initial setup is somewhat involved, once this is complete the build process is no more complicated than with *PPiOS-Rename* other projects.
 The basic idea is:

 1. Create a workspace to simplify interactions with the library.
 2. Create an app that uses the static library.
-3. Reference all of the public classes in the library.
+3. Reference all of the public classes, protocols, etc. in the library.
 4. Use the app for the analysis portion of PPiOS-Rename.
 5. Use the analysis to apply renaming to the static library's sources.
 6. Build the static library.

-Referencing the public classes from the code in the wrapping app, pulls all of these classes and all of the classes that they reference into the app.
-Using this as the basis for analysis would rename all of the symbols in the static library.
-In order for the static library to be usable externally, however, the public symbols need to be excluded from renaming.
+Referencing the public classes from the code in the wrapping app pulls all of these classes and all of the classes that they reference into the app.
+Using this as the basis for analysis would rename **all of the symbols in the static library**.
+The resulting library would be unusable because all of the identifiers in the API would be renamed.
+In order for the static library to be usable externally, all of the public symbols need to be excluded from renaming.
+Excluding these classes must be done manually, but `ppios-rename` will exclude all of the members of these classes.

-This procedure is as follows:
+The procedure is as follows:

 1. If your static library project (referred to here as `StaticLib`) does not already have a containing workspace, create one:
     1. In Xcode, go to `File` > `New` > `Workspace ...`.
     2. Choose an appropriate name for the workspace (referred to here as `LibWorkspace`), and save it in the directory containing the `StaticLib` project directory.
 See the source tree layout shown below.
     3. Go to `File` > `Add Files to "LibWorkspace"...`.
     4. Add the project file `StaticLib/StaticLib.xcodeproj`.

-2. Create a new project:
+2. From within the workspace, create a new project:
     1. In Xcode, go to `File` > `New` > `Project ...`.
     2. Select `iOS`, and under the `Application` section select `Single View Application`.
     3. When choosing the options, specify the `Product Name` as `WrappingApp`, and be sure to select Objective-C as the language.
     4. Specify the directory to store the `WrappingApp` project as a sibling of the static library's project directory.
 These instructions expect a source tree layout like the following, with everything under `someParentDir` under version control:

             someParentDir/StaticLib/StaticLib.xcodeproj
             someParentDir/LibWorkspace.xcworkspace